m-g-n/rss-with-image-feed-shortcode/readme.txt

 'count'    : Number of articles to retrieve. (enter an integer) 'img'      : Image if image could not be retrieved.
-(Enter URL) 'arealink' : Whether the link should be to the whole card or only post title. (true to enable) 'author'   : Whether to display the contributor's name or not. (true to enable) 'excerpt'  : Whether to display excerpts. (true to enable)
+(Enter URL) 'arealink' : Whether the link should be to the whole card or only post title. (true to enable) 'author'   : Whether to display the post author's name or not. (true to enable) 'excerpt'  : Whether to display excerpts. (true to enable)

 = パラメータ =